-While most federal assistance comes with standard award terms and conditions, federal flow-through agreements where the College is a sub-recipient, federal contracts (acquisition), Interagency Personnel Agreements and non-federal agreements may contain terms that need to be adjusted in order to accept the award.
+While most federal assistance comes with standard award terms and conditions, federal flow-through agreements where William & Mary is a sub-recipient, federal contracts (acquisition), Interagency Personnel Agreements and non-federal agreements may contain terms that need to be adjusted in order to accept the award.
 Even in the case of federal assistance agreements there may be items that require additional attention, especially in the case of significant budget reduction.
 Some agencies require a budget impact statement to address the reduction in funds.

-Note: If a budget has been reduced, the PI should work with the Sponsored Programs Administrator to submit a revised budget.
+Note: If a budget has been reduced, the PI must work with the Sponsored Programs Administrator to submit a revised budget.
 If sub-recipients are involved, their budgets and scopes of work will need to be revisited as well.
-In the case of significant reduction (more than 10%), the PI should also consider how much of the proposed scope remains feasible given the limited financial support.
+In the case of significant reduction (more than 10%), the PI should also consider if the proposed scope remains feasible given the change of limited financial support.

 Signing the Agreement

 Many federal assistance awards are issued unilaterally, meaning the agency releases the funds under the assumption that by spending the funds, the recipient accepts the terms and conditions provided.
 Federal contracts may also be issued unilaterally.
 This underscores the importance of putting together a sound proposal- there may be no opportunity to negotiate after the fact.

 Who signs an agreement?
 The Director of Sponsored Programs is authorized to bind William & Mary to sponsored programs.
 In some cases, such as Jeffress Memorial Trust awards, the PI must also sign the agreement to convey acceptance of the scientific scope.
 Additionally, the Director of Sponsored Programs must sign any lower-tier agreements, i.e. subcontracts or sub-awards.